Dylstar7890/2022-4216COMP-TEAM21/README.md

 -pip install pandas
 -pip install pandas
--change line 6 of the code to matchup with where "SpotifyDataBackup.csv" is stored on your system -make sure the dataset is correctly titled and is in the proper format of .csv and not any other (such as .xlsx)
+-change line 6 of the code to matchup with where "SpotifyDataBackup.csv" is stored on your system -make sure the dataset is correctly titled and is in the proper format of .csv and not any other (such as .xlsx).
 Lana Maslobojeva Visualisation: pip install matplotlib, pip install pandas, pip install numpy.